Mastopexy (Breast Uplift) and Augmentation Mastopexy (Breast Uplift + Implants

-Whereas very minor degrees of ptosis can be corrected by the insertion of implants alone, the more advanced degrees of ptosis require one of the following types of Mastopexy – each given its descriptive name based on the pattern of the final scars:
+Whereas very minor degrees of Ptosis (known as ‘Pseudo-Ptosis) can be corrected by inserting implants alone, the more advanced degrees of Ptosis require one of the following types of Mastopexy – each given its descriptive name based on the pattern of the final scars:

 The other more extensive patterns of Mastopexy are:

 Circum-Areolar Mastopexy (also known as the ‘Benelli Lift’ or ‘Donut’ Pattern Lift).
 This involves removing a ‘donut’ pattern of skin around the areola.
 Its ability to “lift” is somewhat limited and accordingly this technique is only useful for women who have a light degree of sagging.
 Since this technique limits the removal of excess skin to the area around the nipple, it will only deliver a subtle correction.
 This form of Mastopexy can elevate the nipples but the internal breast tissue cannot be rearranged.
 The technique also tends to flatten the projection of the breasts and may decrease nipple projection.
 And finally, based on its design, it can leave variable degrees of puckering of the scar which may or may not completely disappear over time.

 Vertical Mastopexy (or ‘Lollipop Lift’ Mastopexy).
 This is a commonly performed and effective lift for moderately sagging breasts without excessive skin stretch.
 However, as the skin under the breast fold is not included in this technique, further minor adjustments may sometimes be necessary to tighten the skin along the fold under the breast.

 Wise Pattern Mastopexy (or ‘Anchor’ Pattern Lift) is the most extensive design of ‘Lift’ and is used for all major degrees of sagging and stretched skin.